LHNCBC/SemRep/README.md

 ## Introduction

 SemRep is a program that extracts semantic predications (subject-relation-object triples) from biomedical free text.
-For a detailed description of SemRep, see the article [The interaction of domain knowledge and linguistic structure in natural language processing: interpreting hypernymic propositions in biomedical text](https://www.sciencedirect.com/science/article/pii/S1532046403001175).
+For a detailed description of SemRep, see the article [Broad-coverage biomedical relation extraction with SemRep](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-3517-7).
 This guide is designed to help install SemRep on the Linux operating system.

 ## Prerequisites